delphix/toolchain-workshop-docs/pages/tdc/acti/tdc_acti_5.md

 {% endcapture %}

 {% capture git_steps %}
-1. Go back to our ssh terminal and enter `git pull`
+1. Go back to our ssh terminal
-2. Enter the delphix user password, when prompted
 3. Open up the sql file in a text editor, ex. `sql_code/ddl/TWITTER_HANDLE.sql`
    {% include custom/image_popout.html file="acti/fix_our_script_git_1.png" %}
 5. We have found the problem, there was an `@` character in the column name.
 Replace the `@` with an `A` and save the file.